 A thorough understanding of the theory, tools and techniques of information technology combines well with visual arts.
 Use your creative talents to shape the future of multimedia or games development, or use the theories and technical aspects of information technology to broaden your impact in the visual arts.

-Part A. History and theory studies
+Part A. History and theory studies (24 points)

 History and theory units will equip you with the skills necessary to research fine arts issues and provide the research methods relevant to your studio or workshop practice.
 They will enable you to contextualise your own practice and communicate ideas and strategies.
 Through the prism of history, as well as reference to bodies of knowledge relevant to cultural production, you will begin to situate the place of fine art in society.

-Part B. Drawing foundation
+Part B. Drawing foundation (6 points)

 This will assist you to develop the perceptual, practical and intellectual skills required by art, design and architecture students in the discipline of drawing.